petrelharp/ftprime_ms/fwdpy11_arg_example/README.rst

     must add a --gcc flag to the last command in the following code block.
 I (KRT) make no guarantees about success on OS X.

-Instructions for conda on Linux:
+Instructions for conda on Linux, which assume that the current working directory is ftprime_ms/fwdpy11_arg_example:

 .. code-block:: bash